Introduction

 The HYVE Cell

-The fundamental unit of HYVE is the cell — a fixed 512-byte packet carrying exactly one fragment of one message (or cover noise).
-Every packet transmitted through the HYVE relay is exactly 512 bytes, regardless of content type.
+The fundamental unit of HYVE is the cell — a fixed-size packet carrying exactly one fragment of one message (or cover noise).
+Every packet transmitted through the HYVE relay is the same size, regardless of content type.

 3.2 Authentication

-The 64-byte header is used as AEAD additional data (AAD).
-This means the header fields — version, flags, swarm ID, epoch, cell sequence, routing token — are authenticated but not encrypted.
+The header is used as AEAD additional data (AAD).
+This means the relay-visible fields are authenticated but not encrypted.
 A relay can read the routing token to forward the cell without being able to decrypt the payload.
-Any modification of the header causes the Poly1305 tag to fail, and the cell is silently dropped.
+Any modification to the header causes the Poly1305 tag to fail and the cell is silently dropped.

 3.3 Cover Cells